-In fact, with the generalization of low-consumption light bulbs, the savings achieved through the change of time are almost zero.
-A study carried out by EDF, ADEME and the Ministry of Industry had also concluded that in 2014 the device had only saved 0.015% of energy consumption.
-Not very interesting then ...
+- An obsolete device: Today, many experts agree that the time change device is obsolete and does not really bring any benefit anymore.
+Indeed, with the generalization of low-energy light bulbs, the savings made through the time change is almost nil.
+A study conducted by EDF, ADEME and the Ministry of Industry had also concluded that in 2014 the device had saved only 0.015% of energy consumption.
+Not very interesting, therefore...

 - Negative consequences for the population: Beyond the fact that the change of time does not have much effect on our electricity bills, it would have a negative impact on our health, disturbing our sleep cycle.
 This would be particularly true for the elderly and young children.
 The switch to daylight saving time would be less pleasant for our body than the switch to winter time, since during the week following the time change, we observe on average a 5% increase in the number of heart attacks.
 The switch to winter time would lead to an increase in the number of road accidents.
 According to the Minister of the Interior, there is a 50% increase in the number of incidents involving pedestrians and cyclists during the week following the time change.

 Towards the end of the time change